mets/METS-primer/authoring/METS root and header.md

 METS header is one of the main sections of a METS document.
 The METS header captures metadata about the METS document itself.
 METS header may contain one or more agents with different types (e.g. `ORGANIZATION`) and roles (e.g. `CREATOR`).

-In our example, we can see from the attributes `CREATEDATE` and `LASTMODDATE` in element `<mets:metsHdr>` that the METS document is created on Jan 1st, 2024 and modified on Jan 16th, 2024.
+In our example, we can see from the attributes `CREATEDATE` and `LASTMODDATE` in element `<mets:metsHdr>` that the METS document is created on January 1st, 2024 and modified on September 16th, 2024.
 The `RECORDSTATUS` describe the status of the record, which in this case is just an example.
 Our example contains one organizational agent as the creator defined in the attributes `TYPE` and `ROLE` in the element `<mets:agent>`.
 The elements `<mets:name>` and `<mets:note>` contain the agent name `METS Editorial Board` and a note, respectively.

 ```xml
 <mets:metsHdr CREATEDATE="2024-01-01T00:00:00" LASTMODDATE="2024-09-16T00:00:00" RECORDSTATUS="EXAMPLE">